f5devcentral/f5-ast-labs/docs/class1/module2/lab1.rst

     .. note:: This is a fairly comprehensive guide for installing, managing, and updating the F5 AST.
 We won't follow it verbatim, but will touch on the fundamentals.

-        We recommend you fully review and keep this and the `Docsite <https://f5devcentral.github.io/application-study-tool/>`_ in your bookmarks.
+        We recommend you fully review and keep the F5 Application Study Tool repo and the `Docsite <https://f5devcentral.github.io/application-study-tool/>`_ in your bookmarks.

 #.
 On the right side of the page are links to **Releases** and **Packages**